btrask/stronglink/README.md

 EarthFS can be configured to accept comments directly.
 However, much of that functionality is still incomplete.

 **Why would a content addressing system focus on notetaking?**
 For me, the priority is notetaking (and, to a lesser extent, organizing other files).
 Content addressing is just a means to an end.
-If I could've made do with an existing notetaking system or something simpler without content addressing, I would've.
+If I could've made do with an existing notetaking system or something simpler without content addressing, I would have.

 Immutability eliminates the (for me, crippling) mental pressure to go back and fix up old notes.
 Now I consider my old notes a record of exactly how stupid I was at any given point in time.
 They're evidence of what I didn't know as much as of what I did.
 That keeps me honest and saves me from the burden of maintaining a lie.
+(I think the internet and society as a whole could benefit from this too.)

 At the same time, hash links let me reference any note unambiguously, in a way that won't break, and without making me come up with unique names for each note.
 They're less fragile than time stamps or UUIDs.
 So when I want to correct something, I can reliably cite the original.